Traversable wormholes via a double trace deformation involving $U(1)$ conserved current operators: Introduction

 Despite the existence of a growing literature about wormholes that become traversable by a double trace deformation, most works only considered deformations involving scalar operators.
 It is then natural to question if such a construction is still possible for deformations involving other types of operators, such as vector and tensor operators.
 In particular, conserved current operators have different scrambling properties as compared to (non-conserved) scalar operators, and this is expected to affect the traversability properties of the wormhole.

-In this work, we are interested in deformations involving $U(1)$ conserved current operators.
-In this case, the corresponding gauge fields in the bulk display a diffusive behavior which is expected to affect the traversability properties of the wormhole.
-In general, the diffusive behavior of bulk gauge fields leads to a power-law behavior of two-point functions \cite{Kovtun_2003,Caron-Huot:2009kyg} and out-of-time-order correlators\footnote{For a review on out-of-time-order correlators, we refer to \cite{Viktor_2018}.} at late times ~\cite{Cheng:2021mop}.
+In this work, we study the boundary deformations involving $U(1)$ conserved current operators.
+We are interested in the corresponding bulk gauge fields in the hydrodynamic limit.
+In this case, the gauge field displays a diffusive behavior which is expected to affect the traversability properties of the wormhole.
+In general, the diffusive behavior of bulk gauge fields leads to a power-law behavior of two-point functions \cite{Kovtun_2003,Caron-Huot:2009kyg} and out-of-time-order correlators\footnote{For a review on out-of-time-order correlators in holography, we refer to \cite{Viktor_2018}.} at late times ~\cite{Cheng:2021mop}.
 Since the wormhole opening can be computed as an integral involving a product of two-point functions, we expect it to display a power-law behavior at late times.
 Moreover, we expect the wormhole opening and consequently the bound on information transfer to depend on the transport properties of the black hole horizon.
-In particular, we would like to understand the effects of conservation laws on many-body TW protocols and obtain the expected behavior for systems that admit a dual gravitational description.
+In particular, we would like to understand the effects of conservation laws on many-body traversable wormhole protocols and obtain the expected behavior for systems that admit a dual gravitational description.
 Is teleportation favored in this case?
 Or do the different scrambling properties of conserved currents result in a less efficient teleportation protocol?
-The benchmark holographic behavior is well understood in the case where the double trace deformation involves scalar field operators but has not yet been explored for deformations involving vector and tensor operators, and this might be relevant in the experimental realization of TW teleportation protocols, especially because of this possible interplay between traversability and hydrodynamic behavior.
+The benchmark holographic behavior is well understood in the case where the double trace deformation involves scalar field operators but has not yet been explored for deformations involving vector and tensor operators, and this might be relevant in the experimental realization of traversable wormhole teleportation protocols, especially because of this possible interplay between traversability and hydrodynamic behavior.